rjdkmr/gcMapExplorer/docs/mapBrowser.rst

 ---------------------------
 Click on ``File`` -> ``Add genomic dataset to ...`` and select the contact map for which new dataset is need to be added.
-A new window will appear where user may select a compaitable file by clicking on ``Open`` button.
+A new window will appear where user may select a compatible file by clicking on ``Open`` button.
 Afterwards, different box will appear depending on the input file format.

 * `h5 file <about_h5_file.html>`_: User is prompted to select the dataset.